Crow-6-9/Sonar_rules/README.md

- # For below listed languages please use the predifined names:
+ # For below listed languages please use the predifined names to scrape their rules:

 1. C++ -> cpp
 2. C# -> csharp